jihun-hong/text-summarization/README.md

 # Extractive Summarization
-This is the code that implements inference model for BERTSUM + Classifier
+This is the code that implements inference model for BERT + Classifier

 The original code for BERTSUM by Yang Liu could be found [here](https://github.com/nlpyang/BertSum)